-In light of today’s economic landscape, it’s more important than ever for companies to have happy and productive employees.
-When employees are loyal and engaged in the company, profits can be higher.
-When people feel unmotivated or undervalued, the company suffers.
+It's more important than ever for companies to have happy and productive employees.
 Studies show that engaged employees miss less work, perform better, and are supportive of changes and willing to make them happen.

 Be a Good Employer